RobertKirby2022/SeleniumWebDriver/SeleniumTest/README.md

 ![OutputOfWebDriverTest](https://user-images.githubusercontent.com/107216125/190829390-1be2e252-f441-4706-98f7-8eb7635d0a64.png)

 Note: The test also successfully sent a message using the contact form on my website.
-This informaion should print to the output for consistency and confirmation of functionality.
+This information should print to the output for consistency and confirmation of functionality.